golfhub8/camping-planner-app/replit.md

 ### Backend

 The backend is an Express.js application built with TypeScript, providing a REST API.
 Authentication is integrated with Replit Auth via OpenID Connect, using session-based authentication with a PostgreSQL session store.
 All API routes are protected by `isAuthenticated` middleware, and user ownership is strictly verified for all data access and mutations.
-The API provides endpoints for user authentication, CRUD operations on user-owned recipes, dynamic grocery list generation, and comprehensive trip management including creation, collaborator management, cost tracking, meal planning, and trip-specific grocery list generation.
+The API provides endpoints for user authentication, CRUD operations on user-owned recipes, dynamic grocery list generation, and comprehensive trip management including creation, collaborator management, cost tracking, meal planning, trip-specific grocery list generation, and shareable grocery links for collaborators.
+Shareable links maintain one persistent token per trip and allow public read-only access to trip grocery lists without requiring authentication.
 Zod is used for schema validation on all request and response payloads, ensuring type safety across the application.

 ### Data Layer

 Data persistence is managed using PostgreSQL with the Neon serverless driver, accessed via Drizzle ORM.
-A robust database schema defines tables for users, sessions, recipes, and trips, with `userId` foreign keys enforcing user ownership.
+A robust database schema defines tables for users, sessions, recipes, trips, and shared_grocery_lists, with `userId` foreign keys enforcing user ownership.
+The shared_grocery_lists table stores public shareable links with trip metadata (tripId, tripName, collaborators) and maintains one persistent token per trip.
 Drizzle-Zod integration ensures schema validation, and `drizzle-kit` manages database migrations.

 ## External Dependencies